 Dr. Byrne is the Associate Chair of Pediatrics and Director of the University of Florida Powell Center.
-He obtained his B.S. degree from Denison University, his M.D. and Ph.D. from the University of Illinois and completed his Pediatrics residency and cardiology fellowship as well as post-doctoral training in Biological Chemistry at the Johns Hopkins Hospital.
+He obtained his bachelor's degree from Denison University, his medical and doctorate degrees from the University of Illinois, and completed his pediatrics residency and cardiology fellowship as well as post-doctoral training in biological chemistry at the Johns Hopkins Hospital.
 He joined the University of Florida in 1997 and is now the Early and Christy Powell University Chair in Genetics.

 Cristina Csimma’s experience in the biopharmaceutical, venture capital and academic settings encompasses leadership roles in new company formation and fund raising, global drug development in multiple therapeutic areas, translational through registration clinical studies, and integration of biomarkers and novel technologies into development.
-She was the founding CEO of Cydan Development, Inc., a privately held company focused on advancing the translation of therapeutics for orphan diseases and was previously Vice President of Drug Development at Virdante Pharmaceuticals Inc., Principal at Clarus Ventures LLC, held leadership roles in Clinical Development and Translational Research at Wyeth (now Pfizer) and Genetics Institute, and was a clinical pharmacist at Dana Farber Cancer Institute.
-She serves on the Boards of Directors of Vtesse Inc. and Juniper Pharmaceuticals Inc., the External Oversight Board to the National Institutes of Health (NIH) NeuroNext Network; the External Oversight Committee of NIH Blueprint Neurotherapeutics Network, the Business Advisory Board of Akashi Therapeutics; the Scientific Advisory Board of CureDuchenne, the TREAT-NMD Advisory Committee for Therapeutics (TACT) and Northeastern University’s Health Sciences Entrepreneurs steering committee.
+She was the founding CEO of Cydan Development, Inc., a privately held company focused on advancing the translation of therapeutics for orphan diseases and was previously vice president of drug development at Virdante Pharmaceuticals, Inc., principal at Clarus Ventures, LLC, held leadership roles in clinical development and translational research at Wyeth (now Pfizer) and Genetics Institute, and was a clinical pharmacist at Dana Farber Cancer Institute.
+She serves on the Boards of Directors of Vtesse, Inc.; Juniper Pharmaceuticals, Inc.; the External Oversight Board to the National Institutes of Health (NIH) NeuroNext Network; the External Oversight Committee of NIH Blueprint Neurotherapeutics Network; the Business Advisory Board of Akashi Therapeutics; the Scientific Advisory Board of CureDuchenne; the TREAT-NMD Advisory Committee for Therapeutics (TACT) and Northeastern University’s Health Sciences Entrepreneurs steering committee.
 Dr. Csimma received her Bachelor of Science and Doctor of Pharmacy degrees from Massachusetts College of Pharmacy, and a Master of Health Professions from Northeastern University.

 Dr. Fischbeck, an NIH Distinguished Investigator, received A.B. and A.M. degrees from Harvard University and a doctor of medicine from Johns Hopkins.
 After a medical internship at Case Western Reserve University and a neurology residency at the University of California, San Francisco, he did postdoctoral research on muscular dystrophy at the University of Pennsylvania.
 In 1982, he joined the faculty in the neurology department at the University of Pennsylvania Medical School.
-In 1998, he came to the NINDS as chief of the neurogenetics branch.
+In 1998, he came to the National Institutes of Neurological Disorders and Stroke (NINDS) as chief of the neurogenetics branch.

 He received the Cotzias Award from the American Academy of Neurology and the Jacoby Award from the American Neurological Association, and was elected to the Institute of Medicine.
 His research group is identifying the causes and studying the mechanisms of hereditary neurological and neuromuscular diseases, with the goal of developing effective treatments for these disorders.